2014 Election - Important Dates

-Election results may be found on the State website or through Hennepin County.
+Election results may be found on the Secretary of State website or through Hennepin County.
 City results by precinct are available here on the evening of the election.
 Results are not final until the Canvassing Board approves the results.
 If you have any election comments or questions, please contact Jean at the city, 952.960.7911 or firstname.lastname@example.org.

 - Where do I vote?